Rebounding For Lymphatic Drainage: Why And How To Do It

 Any rebounder can be helpful for lymphatic drainage.
 Rebounding in general is considered beneficial for lymphatic drainage because of the vertical motion you do when jumping.
 This causes the otherwise closed lymph valves to open up, moving your lymph fluid.

 To choose the right rebounder, you need to consider your personal metrics (weight, height, age, etc.).
 Then, you should check its bounce quality as well as the quality of the materials it's made of.
 The safety features are also a key thing to look for.
-Keeping these specifics in mind, I did some research on the best exercise trampolines, and I’ll try to give you the best 3 options on the market.
+Keeping these specifics in mind, I did a lot of tests to find the best mini trampolines for lymphatic drainage.
+I’ll try to give you the best 3 options on the market.

 FAQ